 What evidence is there that EMDR is a successful treatment?

-EMDR is an innovative clinical treatment which has successfully helped millions of individuals over the past 40 years.
+EMDR is an innovative clinical treatment which has successfully helped millions of individuals for around 35 years.
 The validity and reliability of EMDR has been established by rigorous research.
 According to the EMDR Institute, there are now more than 30 controlled outcome studies into EMDR, making it the most thoroughly researched method used in the treatment of trauma, all of which showed that it has positive effects.
 In some of these studies, as many as 90% of trauma survivors appeared to have no PTSD symptoms after a few sessions.
 See details on www.emdr-europe.org and www.emdr.org.
 EMDR is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.

 Patterns of Chronicity